oracle/cloudtestdrive/ATP/extending-apex-with-ADB/add-ml-apex/add-ml-apex.md

 ## **STEP 3**: Create an Oracle Machine Learning user

 We will develop the machine learning model using Zeppelin, which comes included in the autonomous database.
-Zeppelin is a web-based notebook environment that allows us to analyse and experiment with data.
+Zeppelin is a web-based notebook environment that allows us to analyze and experiment with data.
 In our case we will be using it to build a machine learning model.
 First we will set up a user for Zeppelin.

 1. Go to the Service Console of ATP.